DenisaXXIV/FMI-UniTBv/Year_2/Semester_II/SMM - Modern 3D Graphic Modeling Systems/README.md

 ## About OpenGL

 OpenGL (Open Graphics Library) is a powerful and widely-used cross-platform API (Application Programming Interface) for rendering 2D and 3D computer graphics.
 It provides developers with a set of functions and capabilities to interact with the GPU (Graphics Processing Unit) and create stunning visuals for various applications, including games, simulations, and scientific visualization.
+Silicon Graphics, Inc. (SGI) began developing OpenGL in 1991 and released it on June 30, 1992; applications use it extensively in the fields of computer-aided design (CAD), virtual reality, scientific visualization, information visualization, flight simulation, and video games.

 You can find more: [here]([https://www.opengl.org/](https://www.opengl.org/))